-Platz der Pope NW 1/4 NW 1/4 Section 1 20 Houses 73,320 square feet 80 Bedrooms 60 Full Bathrooms 20 Half Bathrooms an awkward moment at platz der pope, freedomland $\textit{A Plate of Cakes}, circa \ 1890$ Jean Georges Vibert a voluntary stroll near exodus landing, freedomland A Sunday Stroll, 1841 Carl Spitzweg The thirty-two remaining sections are quartered by roads secondary to those above-mentioned to form four equal parcels of forty acres, less the dimension of the roads by which they are divided and served.
-The 128 individual neighborhood farm estates thus established, each an independent self-governing community, are further divided into four, ten-acre squares of which three are dedicated to agricultural pursuits while the dwellings are located on the fourth.
-In this manner, fully three-quarters of every town in Freedomland shall remain open, green, and free of buildings.
+Platz der Pope NW 1/4 NW 1/4 Section 1

+20 Houses 73,320 square feet 80 Bedrooms 60 Full Bathrooms 20 Half Bathrooms Pulte Homes, Monet, 3,616 square feet, Texas an awkward moment at platz der pope, freedomland $\textit{A Plate of Cakes}, circa 1890 \\ \text{Jean Georges Vibert}$ a voluntary stroll near exodus landing, freedomland A Sunday Stroll, 1841 Carl Spitzweg The thirty-two remaining sections are quartered by roads secondary to those abovementioned to form four equal parcels of fourty acres, less the dimension of the roads by which they are divided and served.
+The 128 individual neighborhood farm estates thus established, each an independent self-governing community, are further divided into four, ten acre squares of which three are dedicated to agricultural pursuits while the dwellings are located on the fourth.
+In this manner, fully three quarters of every town in Freedomland shall remain open, green, and free of buildings.